 Introducting Aavenir - The Source-to-Pay Solution Suite on ServiceNow

 At Aavenir, we are committed to defining the future of work.
 Innovation is at the core of our strategy, and we feel we’re just scratching the surface of how companies of tomorrow will define “efficient”.
 Aavenir Source-to-Pay solutions are built 100% native on the ServiceNow platform, thus inherently delivering world-class business process management, workflows, security, reliability, and an easy to adopt set of solutions.
 Whether you struggle most with sourcing, vendor management, contracts, or accounts payable, Aavenir has solutions to address your biggest challenges.
-Our team is comprised of industry experts, with most of our staff having held multiple roles at multiple organizations in the S2P and Contract Lifecycle Management spaces.
+Our team is comprised of industry experts, with most of our staff have held multiple roles at multiple organizations in the S2P and Contract Lifecycle Management spaces.

 If your organization is already using the ServiceNow platform, and ready to embark on the next chapter of your procurement strategy, then give us a call.
-You’ve already got the systems in place, and we’re here to help drive additional value by extending that platform capabilities to more critical stakeholders across your entire value chain.
+You’ve already got the systems in place, and we’re here to help drive additional value by extending that platform capability to more critical stakeholders across your entire value chain.